Getting Unstuck

 Certification and Training

 Look for practitioners who have completed proper training in the Usui Reiki tradition and hold certifications from recognized Reiki masters.
-Many Toronto practitioners have studied both in Canada and Japan to deepen their understanding of this healing art.
+Many practitioners have studied both in Canada and Japan to deepen their understanding of this healing art.

 Experience and Specialization